PriyankaSelvan/eXpress-Data-Path--Setup/index.md

 ### [Using XDP tail calls](https://priyankaselvan.github.io/eXpress-Data-Path--TailCalls)
 ### [Modifying packets using xdp](https://priyaselvan.github.io/eXpress-Data-Path--Packet-Inspection/)

-## Hardware
+## Hardware - Native XDP support

 An approximate list of drivers supporting XDP programs was found in the [iovisor/bcc](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md#xdp) project.
 The machine used contained Dual-port Mellanox ConnectX-4 25 GB NIC (PCIe v3.0, 8 lanes).
 This matches the supporting driver Mellanox `mlx4` driver.

-To verify that the correct NIC exists check the PCIe connected hardware.
-The test nodes provide 2 Mellanox NICs with 2 interfaces each.
+To verify that the correct NIC exists, PCIe connected hardware can be checked.
+Our setup provides 2 Mellanox NICs with 2 interfaces each.
 They will show up as 4 Ethernet controllers.
 Other supporting drivers should work too.

 ```console
 variable@xdp-node:~$ lspci -v | grep -A 5 Mellanox